tlsskfk/hcp-structure-analysis/README.md

 This repository contains R code designed to run bayesian inference models using brms and (for the time being) log transformed volumes.
 Weights are given to categories to be used in each model (currently using 1 for each postiive weight).
 Refer to [Description of Tasks](#Description-of-tasks) to understand the correlational points in the models.

 ## TODO
-Need to further document portions of each part of the repository and the script elements.
+Adjust direcories to use tmp directory and reorgnaize zaratan components Need to further document portions of each part of the repository and the script elements.

 ## Description of Tasks